Getting A Carte De Séjour In France (As The Spouse of An EU Citizen)

 -

-ASPA numbers are referenced by several préfectures & seem to be good base to use How Many Savings Are Enough?
+How Many Savings Are Enough?
 This is tricky since there’s no absolute official guidance on it.
-However I’ve seen several application forms (for example this one from Préfect De La Haute Savoie and this one from the Préfet du Bas Rhin metion a minimum amount “équivalent au RSA ou ASPA, calculé en fonction de la composition de la famille”.
-The larger of these numbers is ASPA and in 2018 for a couple without children this equates to 1,293.54 € per month (or 15,522.54 € for the year).
+However I’ve seen several application forms (for example, from Préfect De La Haute Savoie and another from the Préfet du Bas Rhin mention a minimum amount “équivalent au RSA ou ASPA, calculé en fonction de la composition de la famille”.
+The larger of these numbers is ASPA and in 2018 for a couple without children this equates to 1,293.54 € per month (or 15,522.54 € for the year)*.
 I think this is a good minimum base reference.
 To be safe we listed much more than that.
 Also, in order to show that our savings were “stable”, we printed out 3 months of statements as proof (3 months seems to be the charm for just about anything here in France).
 That worked for us.

 -